stormpath/stormpath-dotnet-config/README.md

 # Stormpath .NET Configuration

 This library is responsible for loading the Stormpath configuration.
-It is an internal module used by the [Stormpath .NET SDK](https://github.com/stormpath/stormpath-sdk-dotnet) and [OWIN middleware](https://github.com/stormpath/stormpath-dotnet-owin-middleware), and is not meant for general consumption.
+It is an internal module used by the [Stormpath .NET SDK](https://github.com/stormpath/stormpath-sdk-dotnet) and [OWIN middleware](https://github.com/stormpath/stormpath-dotnet-owin-middleware) components, and is not meant for general consumption.

 ## Installing